Heybluguy/checks-for-understanding/module-2/backend/week_two.md

 ## Week Two - Module 2 Recap

 Fork this respository.
 Answer the questions to the best of your ability.
 Try to answer them with limited amount of external research.
-These questions cover the majority of what we've learned this week (which is a TON - YOU are a web developer!!!).
+These questions cover the majority of what we've learned this week (which is a TON - YOU are a web developer!!!)
 Note: When you're done, submit a PR.

 1. At a high level, what is ActiveRecord?
 What does it do/allow you to do?
-  It uses orm to build and interact with tables, columns and rows using ruby and makes connections between them all and render it with html.
+  Active Record uses object relational mapping to build and interact with tables, columns and rows using ruby and makes connections between them all and render it with html.

 2. Assume you have the following model: